dscoop12345/ritheads/README.md

 ### Do offchain computer

-Run this in another Terminal window on your server, using the name you chose earlier:
+Run this in another Terminal window on your server, using the name you chose earlier instead of hello-world:

 ```
+bash
 curl -X POST http://127.0.0.1:4000/api/jobs \
      -H "Content-Type: application/json" \
-     -d '{"containers":["hunty-hello"], "data": {"some": "input"}}'
+     -d '{"containers":["hello-world"], "data": {"some": "input"}}'
 ```

 Some numbers should come out.